-Note: Rensselaer's Office of Graduate Education offers graduate students a preparation guide which provides guidelines for writing and submitting a thesis, project, or dissertation.
+IMPORTANT NOTE: Rensselaer's Office of Graduate Education offers graduate students a preparation guide which provides guidelines for writing and submitting a thesis, project, or dissertation.
 Please refer to this document for more complete thesis-related instructions.

-Using the Rensselaer Thesis Template:
+Using the Rensselaer thesis template

 At Rensselaer, Academic and Research Computing provides a Microsoft Word template designed to produce either a master's or a doctoral thesis that meets the formatting requirements of the Graduate School.

 - To get started, first download the Microsoft Word Template file.

 Among other things, the Rensselaer Microsoft Word thesis template provides a collection of styles, where a style refers to a set of formatting instructions that can be applied to text.
 For example, the template includes the styles you need to produce numbered headings, automatically create the table of contents and the table of figures, etc. You must remember to use the styles and apply them consistently!

 The following documents provide instructions for using styles, inserting tables, figures, cross references and notes; it also describes how to assemble the thesis from multiple chapter files and build the table of contents.

 - Instructions for formatting equations in Microsoft Word (PDF file)